 Are you writing a Family History?
 Here are some tips from 48 Hour Books on how to make a family tree book.

 Compiling a family history can seem like a daunting task.
 The first decision you must make is deciding what the primary use for your Family History book will be.
 Will it be a keepsake for other family members?
-Or is it a genealogy book that you are going to market and sell?
+Or is it a family genealogy book that you are going to market and sell?
 Depending on the answer to this question, you may want to take a specific approach.

 We encourage all of our authors to do as much themselves as they can.
-From layout and formatting to PDF conversion, we can help you to do it yourself, which will save lots of time and money.
+From family history book layout and formatting to PDF conversion, we can help you to do it yourself, which will save lots of time and money.
 We're always available to answer any questions you may have, and if you'd rather just give us your raw Word files and have us do the formatting and PDF conversion for you, we're happy to do that, too.
 We can help you to design your book, from the size of your pages to what fonts to choose for your chapter heads.
 And we can help with the layout of your cover, too.
 Our Create-a-Cover is an inexpensive option that lets you select the basic look of your cover.
 Then you upload whatever photos or artwork you'd like included, and we'll put everything together to make a professional book cover at a fraction of the cost.

 Maybe you've already been through the process of design, layout, file preparation, final proofreading, and printing your book.
 If that's the case, you probably won't need most of the extra help that we've got to offer.
 But we're still the FASTEST book printers in the world.
 And with unique capabilities that many of our competitors can't offer (like case binding, coil binding, full-color printing and combo books - books with a combination of some black-and-white pages and some full-color pages), we've got a lot to offer the seasoned self publishing expert.
 You may not need our help most of the time, but it's nice to know we're still here for you if you run into trouble with something.
 We've got a great group of customer service people, so call us today, and we'll be happy to help you in any way we can.

 A great way to display your family history is through your use of photography.
-There's nothing quite like seeing priceless photos of your ancestors, historical documents, etc. They can really make a genealogy come to life.
+There's nothing quite like seeing priceless photos of your ancestors, historical documents, etc. They can really make a genealogy book come to life.
 At 48 Hour Books we can print black-and-white photos as well as full-color photos.
 We can even print combination of both, so if you have 30 black-and-white photos and 10 full-color photos, we can handle that.
 And if you've got color images that you want to be in black-and-white, we can convert them to grayscale for you.
 If you need an inexpensive way to add a number of full-color photos, consider grouping lots of photos into a color section in the middle or at the end of the book in a montage format with captions.
 If your book contains a lot of color photos, we recommend 80# matte text paper, rather than the standard 60# white offset.

 If you are including photos, be sure to have them already placed on the inside pages of your book before you upload your PDF files to us.
 Many Family History books include photos that have been scanned from old scrapbooks.
 Make sure all of your photos are high resolution.
 If you're scanning old photos, be sure to set your scanner on the photograph setting and set it to at least 300 dpi (dot per inch).
 If you're taking more recent photos off of webpages (like Facebook, for instance), they may be low resolution.
 Zoom in to 200% to get an idea of how good or bad they'll look when printed.
 If they're not good enough, try contacting whoever took the photo and see if they have a high resolution version that they can send to you.